iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 ---

-# Getting Started With Dataframe .
+# Getting Started With Dataframe.

 ## Introduction
  Dataframe are the mostly used data structure in R. Dataframe is a list where all components have name and are on the same line.
 Easiest way of understanding about dataframe is the visualization of spreadsheets.
 The first row is represented by header.
 The header is given by the list component name.
 Each column can store the different datatype which is called a variable and each row is an observation across multiple variables, since dataframe are like spreadsheet we can insert the data how we will like to.
 There are many possibilities to inserting data.